Asparagus with Lemon Butter Sauce Recipe

 • 3 tablespoons heavy cream

-• 1 teaspoon sugar
+• 1 teaspoon granulated sugar

-• 4 tablespoons unsalted butter,, cut into pats
+• 4 tablespoons unsalted butter, cut into pats

-• salt and fresh ground black pepper,, to taste
+• salt and freshly ground black pepper, to taste

-• shredded parmesan cheese, fresh chopped parsley, and lemon zest,, for garnish, optional
+• shredded parmesan cheese, fresh chopped parsley, and lemon zest, for garnish, optional

 Want to save this recipe?